orionlee/aLjotIt/DevNotes.md

 - [x] bring up keyboard upon start
 - [x] Tweak UI size to avoid overlap with soft keyboard in popular devices.
   - [x] avoid obstructing snackbar messages by hiding soft keyboard.

+- [ ] option to show a reminder whenever there is note
+- [ ] Let user customize advanced configuration
+   - allow font size / font family be adjustable
+   - enable / disable "Add to LS Scratch" (aka share friendly)
+   - QS Tile: on normal screen: option to launch Scratch Pad or a new Keep note.
+   - note maximum size

+- [x] (BUG, INTERMITTENT]: weird crash at times upon closing apps (somehow broadcast receiver not registered) Caused by: java.lang.IllegalArgumentException: Receiver not registered: net.oldev.alsscratchpad.LSScratchPadApp$MainLockScreenReceiver@e4d2aa5
+- [x] (BUG) Theme change doesn't happen on editor right away without restart
+- [ ] (BUG) on my tablet, lock screen notification does not work after MainActivity is destroyed (user flow: user removes the app from recent app list).
+  - It seems as if after MainActivity unregisters its receiver (MainLockScreenReceiver), LockScreenNotificationReceiver ceases working, even though logcat does not indicate LsnR has been unregiseterd.

 ## For wider usage
 - [ ] support Pre Android 7 devices (using lockscreen drawing / notification instead)